arjun15091/salary_prediction/README.md

 ## Proposed Method for Salary Prediction:
 Step 1: Salary data have been taken from dataset.
 <br>
 Step 2: Then the points corresponding to the salary data of an individual person have been plotted in the graph.
-The data are initialized in pandas (ascending, descending,               <br>
+The data are initialized in pandas (ascending, descending,
         mixed-up).
-Taking the dataset from each pandas field and from the pandas dataset we plotted the points on the graph as per number wise or input wise that came real               <br>
+Taking the dataset from each pandas field and from the pandas dataset we plotted the points on the graph as per number wise or input wise that came real
         dataset.
         <br>
 Step 3: After that we using linear regression for draw lines between the points.